grahamgower/demesdraw/_sources/quickstart.md

 The {func}`.tubes()` function plots a "demes as tubes"-style schematic overview.
 Compared with the size-history figure above, this more fully captures the relationships between demes.
-Ancestor/descendant relationships are indicated as dotted lines, and migrations are drawn as lines from source to destination.
+Ancestor/descendant relationships are indicated as solid lines with open arrow heads pointing from ancestor to descendant, and migrations are drawn as thin lines with closed arrow heads pointing from source to destination.

 ```{code-cell}
 :tags: [hide-input]